idoazzz/bamradar/README.md

 and turn off the screen of the smartphone.
 When we turn on smartphone screen, the smartphone transmit probes (Wifi Frames) => Faster calibration.
+* Bamradar has channel hopper.
+It can be disabled with the flag `--disable_hopping` or pick specific channel to sniff - `--channel CHANNEL`.
+* There is a verbose flag for debug the ignored frames.